ChristianParnell/Orbit_Website/README.md

 ## Final Product:
 Overall, I am very pleased with the outcome of this project.
 My design goal was to create a website that resembled a digital network or matrix-like system, and I feel I came close to achieving that vision.
 This is most evident on the main page, where the network aesthetic is strongest.
 In contrast, the subpages act as a kind of sanctuary from the chaos of the homepage.
 I believe this works well for their purpose, as they function more like professional portfolio pages, with a cleaner and more corporate feel, while still retaining elements of design and subtle colour.
+In relation to this website, these themes i felt resembled my portfolio as I do alot of coding with C++, probably more than any other design or modeling work.
+Which brough me to this matrix effect theme.
 <img width="1898" height="944" alt="qsq" src="https://github.com/user-attachments/assets/4cce46fd-d649-4e3e-89fa-e865c04d86c7" />